Antharithm/Antharithm/README.md

 🌱 Has a B.A. in Multi Media Production from Temple University

-✍️ In my leisure time I like to read and go on nature walks
+✍️ In my leisure time I like to read books and go on nature walks

 🎵 I'm a multi-instrumentalist and love playing live music 🎵